YOUR DOCTOR INVITES YOU TO HPV VACCINATION

 The NZOZ Your Doctor network is also preparing for a vaccination campaign in schools, as part of a program prepared jointly by the Ministry of National Education and the Ministry of Health.
 Facilities that would like to cooperate in implementing vaccinations are asked to contact us at 71 311 15 10

-HPV, or human papillomavirus, is one of the leading causes of cervical cancer and head and neck cancer.
-Vaccination provides effective protection against HPV, and therefore reduces the risk of cancer.
+HPV, or human papillomavirus, is one of the leading causes of cervical cancer and head and neck cancers.
+Vaccination provides effective protection against HPV, thus reducing the risk of cancer.

 Don't wait!
 Take advantage of the opportunity for free vaccination and take care of your child's health today.
 Every parent wants to provide their child with a healthy and safe future - and the HPV vaccination is a step in that direction.